jackmoore/colorbox/README.md

 ### Version 1.3.0 - September 15 2009
 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js/colorbox.css

-* Added $.fn.colorbox.resize() method to allow ColorBox to resize it's height if it's contents change.
+* Added $.colorbox.resize() method to allow Colorbox to resize it's height if it's contents change.
 * Added 'scrollbars' option to allow users to turn off scrollbars when using the resize() method.
 * Renamed the 'resize' option to be less ambiguous.
 It's now 'scalePhotos'.
 * Renamed the 'cbox_close' event to be less ambiguous.
 It's now 'cbox_cleanup'.
 It is the first thing to happen in the close method while the 'cbox_closed' event is the last to happen.
-* Fixed a bug with the slideshow mouseover graphics that appeared after ColorBox is opened a 2nd time.
+* Fixed a bug with the slideshow mouseover graphics that appeared after Colorbox is opened a 2nd time.
 * Fixed a bug where ClearType may not work in IE6&7 if using the fade transition.
 * Minor code optimizations to increase compression.